Hpa224/liri-node-app/README.md

 - TO USE THE APP
   - Open the Java script file in VSS Code
   - Open a new terminal
-  - Make sure you've CDed into the directory the files are located in
+  - Make sure you have node.js installed and that you've CDed into the directory the files are located in
   - type the following code into the terminal (excluding quotation marks).

       node liri.js "type of search" "your search"